 Cooking Sausage 101

 Now that you’ve got dreams of sausages dancing in your head, how do you make them come true?
-Get started with our four tips for cooking up some real Italian sausage.
+If you’re new to preparing sausage dishes, get started with our four tips for cooking up some real Italian sausage.

 1. Choose Your Cooking Method